In a series of pull requests I have been working on improving the PHPStan type inference for sprintf, vsprintf and sscanf.

 sprintf inference

-On the 4th of june Philippe Villiers (aka @kissifrot) reported an interessting issue regarding sprintf:
+On the 4th of june Philippe Villiers (aka @kissifrot) reported an interesting issue regarding sprintf:

-// inital reported snippet, which reported errors on PHPStan until 1.7.14
+// initial reported snippet, which reported errors on PHPStan until 1.7.14

 <?php declare(strict_types = 1);